Beyond Factory Farming

-Intensive farming has become big business in ‘100% PURE’ New Zealand, with one hundred million animals cruelly confined in factory farms each year.
+Intensive farming has become big business in so-called ‘100% PURE’ New Zealand, with well over one hundred million animals cruelly confined in factory farms each year.

-Common features of factory farms are the use of large windowless sheds and barren artificial environments with controlled lighting and temperatures.
+Common features of factory farms are the use of large windowless sheds and barren artificial environments with controlled lighting and temperature.

 Most farmed animals suffer anxiety, illness and degradation, with no sunlight, no room to move and no way to express their natural behaviour.
-Hundreds of thousands of pigs are confined in indoor pens; close to three million 'layer' hens produce eggs in cages; and over 80 million chickens are raised for meat crammed into sheds with tens of thousands of other birds.
+Hundreds of thousands of pigs are confined in indoor pens; close to three million 'layer' hens produce eggs in cages; and over 100 million chickens are raised for meat crammed into sheds with tens of thousands of other birds.

-SAFE believes most New Zealanders would be horrified to see the conditions in which these animals live.
+Most New Zealanders would be horrified to see the conditions in which these animals live.
 Factory farming is a practice that we should all be ashamed of, though it remains hidden from public view.
-This torture continues while big industries produce ever-increasing amounts of animal products, with the true cost being born by the animals imprisoned.
+This suffering continues while big industries profit from producing ever-increasing amounts of animal products, with the true cost being born by the animals imprisoned.